Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Proofs for Section

 \begin{proof} Let $\hat{G}_{\textup{LCQP}}$ be the LCQP-graph obtained from $G_{\textup{LCQP}}$ by relabeling $j$ as $j'$ and relabeling $j'$ as $j$.
 By Theorem~\ref{thm:lcqp-sameWL2sol}, we have $\Phi_{\textup{sol}}(G_{\textup{LCQP}}) = \Phi_{\textup{sol}}(\hat{G}_{\textup{LCQP}})$, which implies $\Phi_{\textup{sol}}(G_{\textup{LCQP}})_j = \Phi_{\textup{sol}}(\hat{G}_{\textup{LCQP}})_j = \Phi_{\textup{sol}}(G_{\textup{LCQP}})_{j'}$. \end{proof}

 It is well-known from previous literature that the separation power of GNNs is equivalent to that of WL test and that GNNs can universally approximate any continuous function whose separation is not stronger than that of WL test; see e.g. \cites{chen2022representing-lp,xu2019powerful,azizian2020expressive,geerts2022expressiveness}.
 We have established in Theorem~\ref{thm:lcqp-sameWL2obj}, Theorem~\ref{thm:lcqp-sameWL2sol}, and Corollary~\ref{cor:lcqp-sameWL2sol} that the separation power of $\Phi_{\textup{obj}}$ and $\Phi_{\textup{sol}}$ is upper bounded by the WL test (Algorithm~\ref{alg:WL-lcqp}) that shares the same information aggregation mechanism as the GNNs in $\calF_{\textup{LCQP}}$ and $\calF_{\textup{LCQP}}^W$.
-Therefore, Theorem~\ref{thm:obj-lcqp} and Theorem~\ref{thm:sol-lcqp} can be proved using standard arguments in the previous literature.
+Theorem~\ref{thm:obj-lcqp} and Theorem~\ref{thm:sol-lcqp} will be proved following this idea.